-A member who is hospitalized or visits a professional provider must present his or her Moda Health identification card to the admitting or treating office.
+A member who is hospitalized or visits a professional provider must present their Moda Health identification card to the admitting or treating office.
 In most cases, the hospital or professional provider will bill Moda Health directly for the cost of the services.
 Moda Health will pay the provider and send copies of its payment record to the member.
 The provider will then bill the member for any charges that were not covered.

 Sometimes a hospital or professional provider will require a member, at the time of discharge or treatment, to pay charges for a service that the provider believes is not a covered expense.
-If this happens, the member must pay these amounts if he or she wishes to accept the service.
+If this happens, the member must pay these amounts if they wish to accept the service.
 Moda Health will reimburse the member if any of the charges paid are later determined to be covered.

-When a member is billed by the hospital or professional provider directly, he or she should send a copy of the bill to Moda Health and include all of the following information:
+When a member is billed by the hospital or professional provider directly, they should send a copy of the bill to Moda Health and include all of the following information: